-If you have been abused or neglected at St. James Manor & Villa, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at St. James Manor & Villa, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 St. James Manor & Villa is a large nursing center in the Chicago area.
 They offer 110 licensed beds as well as a range of medical programs.
 Among their services are skilled nursing, rehabilitation, and memory care.
 The senior care community is located at 1251 East Richton Road, Crete, IL and may be reached through telephone number 708-672-6700.
 The Illinois Nursing Home Care Act and Department of Public Health govern St. James Manor & Villa.